-ReportingGrant reports are reviewed by our trustees and are an integral part of the Foundation’s giving program.
+ReportingGrant reports are reviewed by our Trustees and are an integral part of the Foundation’s giving program.
 Annual reports and a final report are due according to the dates in your grant letter.
-Reports should be sent in the form of a letter to the Foundation’s office at 191 Peachtree Street, NE, Suite 3540, Atlanta, GA 30303.
+The Foundation will not consider a new grant request without having received a report for the most recently funded request.
 Reports that are concise and to the point (no more than 5 pages long) are preferred.
 In general, a report should include:

 - An update on the current status of the project.
 If applicable, include any significant changes within your organization (e.g. leadership changes).

-- Progress toward the goals set forth in your grant application.
+- Progress toward the goals set forth in your grant request.
 If goals were not met, please explain why and how you plan to address unmet goals.

 - Impact of the project on your organization.